 Check out Chet's FREE Parrot Training information below.
 Once you receive the free information he will send you, you will want to purchase his entire Parrot Training System!

 Another factor to consider is boredom.
 You need to provide plenty of toys for your parrot to attack and also some to destroy.
 We have some toys at competitive prices on our Parrot Bird Toy page.

 Hawk-headed parrots should have a variety of healthy foods offered to them.
 You will need to provide at least 20 to 40 percent of diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and they don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and they don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.

 The other 60 to 80 percent of their diet should consist of fresh or dehydrated colorful vegetables, a seed blend along with beans, rice and a little fruit, again preferably organic.
 The Totally Organics All In One Seed Mix is a great choice!